-As the COVID-19 pandemic continues, we have continued to enforce many safety measures enacted to protect the health and well-being of our employees, customers, business partners, and their families.
-While state and local mandates have been eased, we continue to encourage voluntary vaccinations and healthy practices such as hand washing, disinfecting, social distancing, and face coverings when necessary.
-We have been able to maintain our level of efficiency with the use of video conferencing and electronic data sharing platforms.
+As a result of the COVID-19 pandemic, we have continued to enforce many safety measures to protect the health and well-being of our employees, customers, business partners, and their families.
+While state and local mandates have been for the most part removed, we continue to encourage voluntary vaccinations and healthy practices such as hand washing, disinfecting, and social distancing when necessary.
+While we have transitioned back to a more traditional in office work environment, we continue to offer flexible work arrangements to employees and consultants while maintaining our efficiency with the use of video conferencing and electronic data sharing platforms.
 We were informed that our builder customers also took precautionary measures to ensure the safety of their employees, customers, business partners, and their families.
 These measures varied by builder.
-As a result, some of our builder customers reported material net housing order declines in 2020.
-However, they are also reporting material increases in orders since the stay-athome orders have been reduced.
-We had been expecting to accelerate deliveries of the remaining finished lots at Sky Ranch into fiscal 2021.
-These deliveries were still ahead of the original delivery dates set forth in our contracts with the home builders by nearly two years.
-The most dramatic impact on our operations has been the delay in inspections, the permit process and other activities requiring governmental agencies due to expansive work restrictions imposed on their operations.
-We expect COVID-19 to continue to play a role in potential delays related to the second filing at Sky Ranch due to rapidly changing governmental orders, city and country shutdowns, and public health concerns.
-Mainly, we have experienced delays in the permitting process through the county which has delayed the construction of Phase two of the Sky Ranch development.
+The most dramatic impact on our operations was and continues to be delays in the permitting process, inspections, and other activities requiring governmental agencies due to expansive work restrictions that continue to be imposed on their operations.
+Mainly, we experienced delays in the permitting process through the county which delayed the start of construction of Phase 2A of the Sky Ranch development.
+We expect COVID-19 to continue to play a role in potential delays related to the further subphases in Phase 2 at Sky Ranch due to continued changing governmental orders.